Trains and train service

 I have a first class ticket and my train was 'declassified'.
 Do I get a refund?

-If a train is exceptionally busy our conductor may decide to ‘de-classify' first class.
+If a train is exceptionally busy our on board staff may decide to ‘de-classify' first class.
 This is unusual because we respect that you’ve paid a premium for the first class service.

-Our conductors are unlikely to de-classify if some standard class ticket holders are standing, but it becomes more likely as the number of those standing increases.
+Our on board staff are unlikely to de-classify if some standard class ticket holders are standing, but it becomes more likely as the number of those standing increases.